Animal House Meets the GOP

 Not everyone can afford to send their kids on trips like these.
 I couldn’t.
 But understand this, every public school in the country teaches American History.
 The public must understand this story tells of a unique nation, and democracy grows fragile when ignorance rules the times.

 Gail Chumbley is the author of the two-part memoir “River of January,” and “River of January: Figure Eight.”
 Both titles are available on Kindle.
-Chumbley has written two historic plays, “Clay,” and “Wolf By The Ears.”
+Chumbley has written two historic plays, “Clay,” “Wolf By The Ears,” and “Peer Review.”

 Inheritance